Recipe Generation from Unsegmented Cooking Videos: Related Work

 Recipes are a popular target in the NLP community because they require artificial agents to generate coherent sentences \cite{kiddon2016emnlp,bosselut2018naacl}.
 The inputs of these works are the title and ingredients of recipes.
 Recently, many multimodal cooking datasets have appeared \cite{salvador2017cvpr,harashima2017sigir} and recipe generation from images has also been proposed \cite{salvador2019cvpr,wang2020eccv}.
 Salvador \etal \cite{salvador2019cvpr} tackled this problem using a transformer-based model \cite{vaswani2017neurips} to generate high-quality recipes from a single image of a completed dish.
 Other researchers focus on generating a recipe from an image sequence depicting the intermediate food states \cite{chandu2019acl,nishimura2019inlg,nishimura2020ieee}.

 The essential limitation of generating recipes from images is the lack of detailed, continuous scene information of human manipulations, which images do not contain.
 Hence, this task is essentially an ill-posed problem; that is, it depends on the obtained language model to generate correct actions.
 Meanwhile, videos contain this information and have been attracting the attention of many researchers in recent years \cite{nishimura2021acmmm,wu2022icmr,shi2019acl,shi2020acmmm}.
 As described in \secref{sec:introduction}, this task requires agents to (1) extract key events from videos and (2) generate grounded sentences for events.
-Most researchers have focused on (2) generating grounded recipes from pre-segmented key events \cite{nishimura2021acmmm,shi2020acmmm,wu2022icmr}; only few researchers attempt to learn both (1) and (2) to generate recipes from unsegmented videos.
+Most researchers have focused on (2) generating grounded recipes from pre-segmented key events \cite{nishimura2021acmmm,shi2020acmmm,wu2022icmr}.
+Our work differs from the studies categorized in (2) because our task requires the models to predict both (1) and (2) jointly.

+However, only a few researchers attempt to learn both (1) and (2) to generate recipes from unsegmented videos.
 Shi \etal \cite{shi2019acl} are pioneer researchers that have tackled this problem by utilizing the narration of videos effectively.
 Although this approach is effective for narrated videos, transcription is not always available for all cooking videos.
 Speaking during cooking or adding narration to videos requires significant effort.
 In addition, narrations may lead the model to attend to textual features, ignoring the visual features of videos.
 Our task extends their work to generate recipes only from videos.
 This enables the model to treat even non-narrated videos and be more useful than the previous setting.